top of page

 2001 BD Logo

 After the corporation was set up and the leadership was put in place, the 2nd Annual Burtonsville Day Celebration took place on Saturday, September 26, 1992.
 It was reported that the festivities grew as even more clubs, businesses and community groups joined the celebration.
 Similar to the first celebration, the main gathering venue was at the Lions’ Den on Route 198.
-The 3rd Burtonsville day Celebration took place on Saturday, September 18, 1993 and the activities were somehow similar to the first and second festivals.
+The 3rd Burtonsville Day Celebration took place on Saturday, September 18, 1993 and the activities were similar to the first and second festivals.
 The 4th Burtonsville Day celebration took place on Saturday, September 24, 1994.
-It was reported that about 5,000 people attended the event with more expanded activities, more sponsors and more awards made available.
+It was reported that about 5,000 people attended the event with more expanded activities, more sponsors and more awards were made available.
 It also took place following the usual routes and ended up at the Lions’ Den.
-The Burtonsville annual celebrations from 1995 and 2000 continued to take place at the same locations but that situation changed in 2001.
+The Burtonsville annual celebrations from 1995 and 2000 continued to take place at the same locations.

 1924312_124177537033_6930625_n.jpg